reindernijhoff/dittytoy-package/README.md

 The API syntax of Dittytoy is loosely based on the syntax of [Sonic Pi](https://sonic-pi.net/tutorial.html).
 You can find the full [Dittytoy API Reference here](https://dittytoy.net/syntax).

+## Demo

+- [Canvas Audio Visualisation](https://reindernijhoff.github.io/dittytoy-package/).
+This example is in the repository's example/ directory.

 ## Getting started

 ### Installing